microsoft/vscode-docs/docs/containers/debug-node.md

 ### Ensuring application logs are written to the debug console

 This feature depends on the application writing its logs to the debug console of the attached debugger.
-However, not all logging frameworks will write to the debug console, even when configured to use a console-based logger (as some "console" loggers will actually bypass the console and write directly to `stdout`).
+However, not all logging frameworks write to the debug console, even when configured to use a console-based logger (as some "console" loggers actually bypass the console and write directly to `stdout`).

 The solution varies depending on the logging framework, but it generally requires creating/adding a logger that *actually* writes to the console.